yijiaqiao/stat133-hws-fall17/hw04/README.md

 ### Comments and Reflections

-Reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc. \* Was this your first time writing unit tests?
-This is my first time with unit tests. \* On a scale from 0 to 10, how confusing you found the logic of testthat tests?
-(0 not at all, 10 very confusing) I think 4.5. \* Was this your first time working with ggvis?
-This was my first time working with ggvis. \* On a scale from 0 to 10, how confusing you found the syntax of ggvis?
-(0 not at all, 10 very confusing) Ggvis has different syntaxes but its syntaxes are quite clear when people read.
-SO i think 8. \* Was this your first time working with conditional panels in shiny?
-This was my first time. \* On a scale from 0 to 10, how challenging you found to work with the conditional panels?
-(0 not at all, 10 very challenging) 6. \* So far we???ve exposed you to three graphing paradigms in R: base plots, ggplot, and now ggvis.
-Which do you like the most and why?
-I like ggplot the most.
+-   Was this your first time writing unit tests? --This is my first time with unit tests.
+-   On a scale from 0 to 10, how confusing you found the logic of testthat tests? --I think 4.5.
+-   Was this your first time working with ggvis? --This was my first time working with ggvis.
+-   On a scale from 0 to 10, how confusing you found the syntax of ggvis? --Ggvis has different syntaxes but its syntaxes are quite clear when people read.
+So I think 8.
+-   Was this your first time working with conditional panels in shiny? --This was my first time.
+-   On a scale from 0 to 10, how challenging you found to work with the conditional panels? --6.
+-   So far we???ve exposed you to three graphing paradigms in R: base plots, ggplot, and now ggvis.
+Which do you like the most and why? --I like ggplot the most.
 Because it has clear and simple structure to do graph layers.
-Also it's pretty. \* Did anyone help you completing the assignment?
-If so, who?
-Yes.
-I asked GSI and peers for helping with debugging. \* How much time did it take to complete this HW?
-About 6 hours. \* What was the most time consuming part?
-Shiny app.
+Also it's pretty.
+-   Did anyone help you completing the assignment?
+If so, who? --Yes.
+I asked GSI and peers for helping with debugging.
+-   How much time did it take to complete this HW? --About 6 hours.
+-   What was the most time consuming part? --Shiny app.